WallarooLabs/wally/BUILD.md

 ### Sendence Pony tagging strategy

-The Sendence Pony tagging strategy follows [semvar](http://semver.org).
+The Sendence Pony tagging strategy follows [semver](http://semver.org).
 Our Pony version have no connection to official Pony versions.
-Semvar works as follows, for software that has the version 1.0.2, it breaks down as follows
+Semver works as follows, for software that has the version 1.0.2, it breaks down as follows

 1 is the MAJOR version